networkoptix/nx_open/readme.md

+// Copyright 2018-present Network Optix, Inc. Licensed under MPL 2.0: www.mozilla.org/MPL/2.0/

 # Network Optix Open Source Components

 ---------------------------------------------------------------------------------------------------
 ## Introduction

-Copyright 2019-present, Network Optix, Inc. (http://www.networkoptix.com/).
-All rights reserved.

 This repository contains **Network Optix Open Source Components** - the source code and specifications that Network Optix, Inc. is publishing as Open Source Software.
 It is licensed under the terms of